 Searched for "workflow"

 What to do when the project is done.
-(Updated a bit where the project folder structure is concerned.)
 First, make sure it's really done.
 'Almost', 'practically', 'pretty much', 'just about', and 'I think it's' done are not the same thing.

 (Heavily revised for AC10, though still a little clunky.)
 This is the standard workflow for issuing SK drawings.